PHunt14/html5/chapter6/fishcreek/README.md

 # Fish Creek Animal Hospital

-## Chapter 3
+## Chapter 6

 ### Case Study Tasks

-- [x] Modify he home page to display a logo image and navigation image links.
+- [x] Modify the style rules in the fishcreek.css file to configure a two-column page layout
-- [x] Modify the services page to be consistent with the home page.
+- [x] Modify the home page to implement the two-column page layout
-- [x] Create a new Ask the Vet page.
+- [x] Modify the Services page to be consistent with the home page
-- [x] Modify the style rules in fishcreek.css file as needed.
+- [x] Modify the ask the vet page to be consistent with the home page